tatsu-lab/alpaca_eval/README.md

 ## Models

 Our leaderboards are computed are on the [AlpacaFarm](https://github.com/tatsu-lab/alpaca_farm) evaluation set.
-We precomputed the leaderboard for important models both using `gpt4` (best quality) and  `claude` (faster, free, nearly as good).
+We precomputed the leaderboard for important models both using `gpt4` (best quality) and  `claude` (free for academics, and high quality).
 Details:

 - [Adding your model to the leaderboard](https://github.com/tatsu-lab/alpaca_eval#evaluating-a-model)
 - [Making a leaderboard for a new evaluator / dataset](https://github.com/tatsu-lab/alpaca_eval#making-a-new-leaderboard)